 The Sons and Daughters of Guam Club, Inc. is dedicated to preserving the Chamorro culture.
-We are a home away from home located in San Diego on a 2.7 acre property that belongs to the members of the organization.
-In 2018, we celebrated our 65th year and plan to continue to educate and celebrate traditions for many more years to come.
-This will be accomplished through programs such as language, arts, food, music and religion for starters and includes all generations.
+We are a home away from home located in San Diego, California.
+In 2018, we celebrated our 65th year on the exact same 2.7 acre property.
+The organization will continue to educate and celebrate traditions for many years to come.
+Our programs cater to all generations and include but not limited to language, arts, food, music and religion.

 A Home Away From Home.

 THE MAKING OF THE SONS AND DAUGHTERS OF GUAM CLUB

 Somewhere back in time, the spring of 1953, the formation of a Sons and Daughters of Guam Club began in San Diego, California.
 The initiators of the club were Jose Flores (Cabesa), also known as Joe Flores, and Guillermo Taitano (Calextro) also known as Gil Taitano.

 Joe Flores came to California when he was sent by the bishop of Guam to continue his studies for the priesthood.
 Family problems and the draft board changed all that for him.
 Joe then joined the Marine Corps stationed in Camp Pendleton.
 He left the service after the Second World War.

 Jose Flores (Cabesa) First President, and Wife Remedio

 Joe lived in San Diego with his cousin Jose Aquiningoc (Cabesa).
 It was during this time that he started the idea of a Guam Club.
 Years later, Joe joined the Merchant Marines on Guam.
 It was soon after this that he caught pneumonia and passed away.